ISO LCA standard aims for limited climate changing. LCA, Life cycle assessment concept.

 Moreover, insights from the LCA stages encourage companies to develop circular products—those designed with reuse, recycling, or remanufacturing in mind.
 Such innovations benefit the environment and appeal to eco-conscious consumers, boosting brand reputation.

-Challenges in Conducting a Life Cycle Assessment
+Challenges in Conducting a LCA

 Data Collection and Accuracy